Pensions Act 2008

 The Pensions Act 2008 (c 30) is an Act of the Parliament of the United Kingdom.
 The principal change brought about by the Act is that all workers will have to opt out of an occupational pension plan of their employer, rather than opt in.
 A second change is the creation of a National Employment Savings Trust, a public pension provider for those who do not have an occupational pensions, which will function as a low-fee pension scheme in competition with existing funds.

-Contents

-The Pensions Bill 2011 working its way through Parliament makes a number of amendments to the Act, ahead of its due date to be brought into force in 2012.
+Key provisions

+Automatic enrolment

+The cornerstone of the Pensions Act 2008 is the introduction of automatic enrolment.
+This provision requires employers to automatically enrol eligible workers into a qualifying pension scheme.
+The key aspects of automatic enrolment include: